 - a protective order is not more suitable to protect the child.

-A temporary restraining order (TRO) is a court order that tells a person not to do certain things such as harming a child, leaving the state with a child, or being around a child.
+A temporary restraining order (TRO) is a court order telling a person not to do certain things such as harming a child, leaving the state with a child, or being around a child.

-While most other family law issues require you to serve (give legal notice to) all other parents or conservators before you can set a hearing and talk to a judge, a TRO can be granted “ex parte”—meaning the other parent does not have to be given advance notice that you are asking the judge for a TRO.
-This means that a TRO can be granted by a judge very quickly—often on the same day that you ask for it.
+While most other family law issues require you to serve (give legal notice to) all other parents or conservators before you can set a hearing and talk to a judge, a TRO can be granted “ex parte”–meaning the other parent does not have to be given advance notice that you are asking the judge for a TRO.
+This means a TRO can be granted by a judge very quickly – often on the same day that you ask for it.

-The next hearing should be set within 14 days of when the judge grants your TRO, and will be your chance to ask the judge to convert the TRO into a temporary injunction, and to enter additional temporary orders for custody, visitation, and child support.
-This next hearing is also the other parent or conservator’s chance to come to court and tell the judge their side of the story and ask for something different.
+The next hearing should be set within 14 days of when the judge first grants your TRO.
+This hearing is your chance to ask the judge to convert the TRO into a temporary injunction and to enter additional temporary orders for custody, visitation, and child support.
+At this hearing, the other parent or conservator’s will also appear in court and tell the judge their side of the story and ask for something different.

 Could a protective order be better for the child than a TRO?